-- the continuing operations of the School; - the replacement of its tangible fixed assets as they end their useful working lives; - continuous assistance to pupils of the School by awarding bursaries and scholarships; and

-• the enhancement and expansion of the School's facilities from time to time.
+- the continuing operations of the School, equating to three months' running costs; - the replacement of its tangible fixed assets as they end their useful working lives; - continuous assistance to pupils of the School by awarding bursaries and scholarships; and - the enhancement and expansion of the School's facilities from time to time.

-The School relies on the readily realisable investments (valued at £3.3m at the year-end) as adequate cover for the School's longer-term capital expenditure commitments and any longer-term financial obligations - including the deficit recovery contributions on the School's defined benefit staff pension scheme that under FRS102 are accrued as a liability (£166,000).
+The School relies on the readily realisable investments (valued at $\pounds 2.4$ million at the year-end) as adequate cover for the School's longer-term capital expenditure commitments and any longer-term financial obligations - including the deficit recovery contributions on the School's defined benefit staff pension scheme that under FRS102 are accrued as a liability ($\pounds 113,000$).

-Unrestricted net assets, excluding long term liabilities, of the School amount to £3.8 million which approximates to almost four months running costs for the School.
-This is within the policy that such reserves should be at least three months of running costs.
-Long term liabilities of £2.3million comprise bank loan repayments and a provision for the pension scheme deficit recovery contributions.
+Unrestricted income reserves, excluding long term liabilities, of the School amount to £2.7 million.
+This approximates to three months' essential running costs for the School and is broadly in line with the reserves policy.
+Long term liabilities of £1.9 million comprise bank loan repayments and a provision for the pension scheme deficit recovery contributions.